-Updated December 5, 2017—addition problems with Fabriano Venezia (see note below)
+Updated December 5, 2017—additional problems with Fabriano Venezia (see note below)

 Updated November 21, 2016—to add new entry for Seawhite of Brighton Sketchbooks.